Welcome to Lever Arts

 In 2016 Gillian completed the ecumenical training course in Spiritual Accompaniment for lay and ordained Christians run by the Birmingham Forum for Spiritual Directors and Companions.
 Recently she has started to offer Creative Quiet Days with a colleague.
 Throughout her life Gillian has found her own art practice to be a valuable spiritual exercise - like chanting, prayer or reading - she believes art making can be a powerful way to connect to the divine voice within.
 Alongside her practice as a painter Gillian is enjoying exploring new ways to creatively and spiritually journey with others.

 Jake studied Fine Art at Reading University and at Birmingham City University where he gained his MA.
 Since then he has developed his art practice, exhibiting his work nationally in sacred spaces, alongside galleries and museums.
 In 2019 he won the Art + Christianity Award for his installation 'Soul Boats' in Birmingham Cathedral.
-He is also an experienced art educator and is currently a part-time Teaching Fellow at Warwick University.
+He is also an experienced art educator and is currently a part-time Assistant Professor at Warwick University.

 Jake is interested in the power of visual art to draw us into an encounter with the sacred.
 He seeks to make work that invites a slowing down, a return to the liminal and the "real".
 Researching universal archetypes such as the hand, the tree and the boat, his studio practice incorporates traditional craft processes such as gilding alongside experimental drawing, printmaking and early photographic techniques.